maroph/nosense_hugo/content/pages/info/config.md

 python -m pip install --upgrade ghp-import
 ```

-To keep things simple, I use an own virtual environment for the installation.
+To keep things simple, I use an own virtual environment for this installation.

 ## Documentation